Islandora/documentation/docs/concepts/collection.md

 ## Bulk management of members of a collection

 Bulk management of items can be done using the Drupal contrib module [Views Bulk Edit Drupal module](https://www.drupal.org/project/views_bulk_edit).
 In short, build a view using this views field, and you will be able to perform Drupal Actions on objects.
-Neither Islanodra nor Islandora Defaults provide out-of-the-box management tools, but the sandbox provides some sample content and views that use Views Bulk Edit.
+Neither Islandora nor Islandora Defaults provide out-of-the-box management tools, but the sandbox provides some sample content and views that use Views Bulk Edit.

 For more information see [forthcoming page] Concept: Bulk Edit